DMGT-TECH/the-usher-server/docs/QUICKSTART.md

 ## The Test Drive

-The next step is to get a token from the identity provider to use with The Usher.
+The next step is to get a token from an identity provider to use with The Usher.
 For short, we refer to this as an IdP Token.

-DMGT have a test user and API set up in Auth0 corresponding to a test persona in The Usher's default database.
-You can get a token for this persona using a script we have included:
+The Usher ships with a mock identity provider that simulates Auth0's API endpoint (`/oauth/token`) and issues IdP tokens for a few hardcoded users with username and password authentication (these users are the ones in the test seed data for The Usher's database).
+We have provided a script to obtain a token from the mock identity server:

 ```sh
 ./server/scripts/get_jwt_for_test_tenant.sh | json_pp